metio/terraform-provider-k8s/docs/data-sources/monitoring_coreos_com_scrape_config_v1alpha1_manifest.md

 Required:

-- `role` (String) Role of the Kubernetes entities that should be discovered.Role 'Endpointslice' requires Prometheus >= v2.21.0
+- `role` (String) Role of the Kubernetes entities that should be discovered.
+Role 'Endpointslice' requires Prometheus >= v2.21.0

 Optional:

-- `api_server` (String) The API server address consisting of a hostname or IP address followedby an optional port number.If left empty, Prometheus is assumed to run insideof the cluster.
-It will discover API servers automatically and use the pod'sCA certificate and bearer token file at /var/run/secrets/kubernetes.io/serviceaccount/.
+- `api_server` (String) The API server address consisting of a hostname or IP address followed by an optional port number.
+If left empty, Prometheus is assumed to run inside of the cluster.
+It will discover API servers automatically and use the pod's CA certificate and bearer token file at /var/run/secrets/kubernetes.io/serviceaccount/.
-- `attach_metadata` (Attributes) Optional metadata to attach to discovered targets.It requires Prometheus >= v2.35.0 when using the 'Pod' role andPrometheus >= v2.37.0 for 'Endpoints' and 'Endpointslice' roles. (see [below for nested schema](#nestedatt--spec--kubernetes_sd_configs--attach_metadata))
+- `attach_metadata` (Attributes) Optional metadata to attach to discovered targets.
+It requires Prometheus >= v2.35.0 when using the 'Pod' role and Prometheus >= v2.37.0 for 'Endpoints' and 'Endpointslice' roles. (see [below for nested schema](#nestedatt--spec--kubernetes_sd_configs--attach_metadata))
-- `authorization` (Attributes) Authorization header to use on every scrape request.Cannot be set at the same time as 'basicAuth', or 'oauth2'. (see [below for nested schema](#nestedatt--spec--kubernetes_sd_configs--authorization))
+- `authorization` (Attributes) Authorization header to use on every scrape request.
+Cannot be set at the same time as 'basicAuth', or 'oauth2'. (see [below for nested schema](#nestedatt--spec--kubernetes_sd_configs--authorization))
-- `basic_auth` (Attributes) BasicAuth information to use on every scrape request.Cannot be set at the same time as 'authorization', or 'oauth2'. (see [below for nested schema](#nestedatt--spec--kubernetes_sd_configs--basic_auth))
+- `basic_auth` (Attributes) BasicAuth information to use on every scrape request.
+Cannot be set at the same time as 'authorization', or 'oauth2'. (see [below for nested schema](#nestedatt--spec--kubernetes_sd_configs--basic_auth))
 - `enable_http2` (Boolean) Whether to enable HTTP2.
 - `follow_redirects` (Boolean) Configure whether HTTP requests follow HTTP 3xx redirects.
 - `namespaces` (Attributes) Optional namespace discovery.
 If omitted, Prometheus discovers targets across all namespaces. (see [below for nested schema](#nestedatt--spec--kubernetes_sd_configs--namespaces))
-- `no_proxy` (String) 'noProxy' is a comma-separated string that can contain IPs, CIDR notation, domain namesthat should be excluded from proxying.
-IP and domain names cancontain port numbers.It requires Prometheus >= v2.43.0.
+- `no_proxy` (String) 'noProxy' is a comma-separated string that can contain IPs, CIDR notation, domain names that should be excluded from proxying.
+IP and domain names can contain port numbers.
+It requires Prometheus >= v2.43.0 or Alertmanager >= 0.25.0.
-- `oauth2` (Attributes) Optional OAuth 2.0 configuration.Cannot be set at the same time as 'authorization', or 'basicAuth'. (see [below for nested schema](#nestedatt--spec--kubernetes_sd_configs--oauth2))
+- `oauth2` (Attributes) Optional OAuth 2.0 configuration.
+Cannot be set at the same time as 'authorization', or 'basicAuth'. (see [below for nested schema](#nestedatt--spec--kubernetes_sd_configs--oauth2))
-- `proxy_connect_header` (Map of String) ProxyConnectHeader optionally specifies headers to send toproxies during CONNECT requests.It requires Prometheus >= v2.43.0.
+- `proxy_connect_header` (Map of String) ProxyConnectHeader optionally specifies headers to send to proxies during CONNECT requests.
+It requires Prometheus >= v2.43.0 or Alertmanager >= 0.25.0.
-- `proxy_from_environment` (Boolean) Whether to use the proxy configuration defined by environment variables (HTTP_PROXY, HTTPS_PROXY, and NO_PROXY).If unset, Prometheus uses its default value.It requires Prometheus >= v2.43.0.
+- `proxy_from_environment` (Boolean) Whether to use the proxy configuration defined by environment variables (HTTP_PROXY, HTTPS_PROXY, and NO_PROXY).
+It requires Prometheus >= v2.43.0 or Alertmanager >= 0.25.0.
 - `proxy_url` (String) 'proxyURL' defines the HTTP proxy server to use.
-- `selectors` (Attributes List) Selector to select objects.It requires Prometheus >= v2.17.0 (see [below for nested schema](#nestedatt--spec--kubernetes_sd_configs--selectors))
+- `selectors` (Attributes List) Selector to select objects.
+It requires Prometheus >= v2.17.0 (see [below for nested schema](#nestedatt--spec--kubernetes_sd_configs--selectors))
 - `tls_config` (Attributes) TLS configuration to connect to the Kubernetes API. (see [below for nested schema](#nestedatt--spec--kubernetes_sd_configs--tls_config))

 <a id="nestedatt--spec--kubernetes_sd_configs--attach_metadata"></a>